-Thirteen-year-old Scott Fandel and his eight-year-old sister, Amy Fandel, disappeared from their Sterling, Alaska home during the early morning hours of September 5, 1978, and have not been seen since.
+Thirteen-year-old Scott Fandel and his eight-year-old sister, Amy Fandel, disappeared from their Sterling, Alaska, home during the early morning hours of September 5, 1978, and have not been seen since.

 On September 4, 1978, Margaret Fandel picked up her sister, Kathy, at the airport.
 Kathy came to Alaska for work.
-She and Margaret were going to
+She and Margaret were going to save money to move back to Illinois with Margaret’s kids, Scott, 13, and Amy, 8.

 Some reports say that Scott, Amy, Margaret, and Kathy went to a bar and restaurant called Good Time Charlie’s in Sterling, Alaska.
-The women took the kids home around 10:00 p.m. and then returned to the bar.
+The women took the kids home around 10:00 p.m. and returned to the bar.

 Scott and Amy went next door to visit their neighbors, the Luptons, after being dropped off by their mother.
 The siblings were friends with the Lupton children.
 It is unclear what time the children left the Lupton home that night.